oracle-livelabs/apex/event-mangement/5-chat-bot/5-chat-bot.md

 7. In the app, click the **Event Assistant** button and enter the prompt as **List AI Events**.

    The chat assistant currently returns results from a web search, not from our database.
-To fix this, we will create an AI configuration with a RAG (Retrieval-Augmented Generation) source so that the Event Assistant fetches details only from the specified data source.
+To fix this, we will create an AI agent with a RAG (Retrieval-Augmented Generation) source so that the Event Assistant fetches details only from the specified data source.

     !["Click App Builder"](images/view-chat.png "")

-## Task 2: Create AI Configuration and RAG Source
+## Task 2: Create an AI Agent and a Tool

 1. Switch to the Page Designer tab.
 Navigate to **Shared Components**.